Remiremont

 Remiremont (/fr/) is a town and commune in the Vosges department, northeastern France, situated in southern Grand Est. The town has been an abbatial centre since the 7th century, is an economic crossroads of the Moselle and Moselotte valleys, and is also a stepping stone for tourists wishing to explore the Vosges and neighbouring Alsace.
 Remiremont is also known as La Belle des Vosges.

-Its inhabitants are known as Romarimontains.

 Geography

 Remiremont is located on the river Moselle, close to its confluence with the Moselotte and in the foothills of the Vosges mountains.
 The town is 25 km southeast of the departmental capital of Épinal, 95 km south of Nancy, and 27 km west of the ski resorts of Gérardmer and La Bresse.
 Remiremont is surrounded by low, undulating, forest-clad mountains.
 The town is connected with bigger cities by the E23 or N57, the E23 begins from Metz and goes to Lausanne in Switzerland, and goes through several big cities like Metz, Nancy, Épinal, Vesoul, and Besançon.
 The N57 starts from Nancy and follows the E23 and goes through Charmes, Remiremont, Luxeuil-les-Bains, Vesoul, Besançon, and Pontarlier and stops on the Swiss border.
 Remiremont station has rail connections to Épinal, Paris and Nancy.

 Remiremont is situated along the GR footpath 7 (Grande Randonnée 7), a long-distance footpath which follows a part of the European continental divide between the Mediterranean to the south and the North Sea/English Channel/Atlantic to the north.